 Design thinking has existed in some form for the past 20 years.
 What makes IBM Design Thinking unique is scale.
 IBM is a massive company and this is the first time design thinking is being implemented at a company of this size with this degree of training.
 We have an entire division, the IBM Design Education, whose sole focus is to train the entirety of IBM on the practice of Design Thinking.
 By training engineers, product managers, marketers, and executives on how to think like a designer, we are able to bring design thinking to a mass corporate level.
 This is design thinking in a company at scale.

-If you have ever done a quick job search for “User Experience Design,” chances are you you’ve seen a number of titles and descriptions that are not always as simple as “UX Designer.”
+If you have ever done a quick job search for “user experience design,” chances are you you’ve seen a number of titles and descriptions that aren’t always as simple as “UX designer.”

 A vital part of creating a great user experience (UX) is thinking about what we call the “customer journey”.
 The customer journey is exactly what it sounds like: the journey that your customer makes.
 For instance, if your product is a toothbrush, you would typically look at the customer journey as buying and using the toothbrush.
 You then design the experience to match up perfectly with that journey, solving each problem along the way, and the end result feels like magic!